Rural Municipality of Lajord No. 128

 Election Information

 Elections for rural municipalities are held every four years.
-Monday, November 9th, 2020 is the provincially set date to elect reeves and Councillors in odd-numbered divisions in rural municipalities.
+Wednesday, November 13th, 2024 is the provincially set date to elect Reeves and Councillors in odd-numbered divisions in rural municipalities.

 Rural municipalities hold an election for selected divisions every two years (odd-numbered divisions in one election period and then for even-numbered divisions in the following election period).
 Each council member holds office for a four-year term.